Keith Blount

-Vice Admiral Sir Keith Edward Blount, KCB, OBE, FRAeS (born 22 June 1966) is a senior Royal Navy officer and pilot.
+Admiral Sir Keith Edward Blount, KCB, OBE, FRAeS (born 22 June 1966) is a senior Royal Navy officer and pilot, who since July 2023 serves as NATO's Deputy Supreme Allied Commander Europe.
 He was Assistant Chief of Naval Staff (Aviation, Amphibious Capability and Carriers) and head of the Fleet Air Arm from 2015 to 2019.
-He serves as Commander Allied Maritime Command, NATO, since May 2019.
+He served as Commander Allied Maritime Command, NATO, from 2019 to 2023.

 Early life and education

 Blount was born on 22 June 1966 in Plymouth, England.
 He was educated at Plymstock School, a state secondary school in Plymouth.
-He holds a Master of Arts degree in Defence Studies.
+He completed a Master of Arts degree in Defence Studies from King's College London in 2004.

 Naval career

 Blount joined the Royal Navy in 1984, and qualified as a helicopter pilot in 1986.
 Following training, he served with 826, 810, 771, 705 and 820 Naval Air Squadrons.
-His commands have included HMS Ocean, the Iraqi Maritime Task Group, and the United Kingdom's Maritime Component in Bahrain.
-He was appointed an Officer of the Order of the British Empire in the 2011 Queen's Birthday Honours.
+He was promoted to captain on 1 January 2010, and his commands have included HMS Ocean, the Iraqi Maritime Task Group, and the United Kingdom's Maritime Component in Bahrain.
+He was appointed an Officer of the Order of the British Empire (OBE) in the 2011 Queen's Birthday Honours.
+He was promoted to commodore on 27 August 2013.

-Blount served as Assistant Chief of Naval Staff (Aviation, Amphibious Capability and Carriers) and Rear Admiral Fleet Air Arm from May 2015 to February 2019.
+Blount was promoted to rear admiral on 29 May 2015, and served as Assistant Chief of Naval Staff (Aviation, Amphibious Capability and Carriers) and Rear Admiral Fleet Air Arm from May 2015 to February 2019.
 He was elected a Fellow of the Royal Aeronautical Society in 2016, and appointed a Companion of the Order of the Bath in the 2018 New Year Honours.
-He become Commander Allied Maritime Command, effective 20 May 2019, and was promoted to vice admiral.
+He became Commander Allied Maritime Command, effective 20 May 2019, and was promoted to vice admiral on the same day.

-From July 2023 he will become Deputy SACEUR in the rank of Admiral.
+It was announced in November 2022 that Blount would become Deputy Supreme Allied Commander Europe in July 2023.
+He was promoted to the rank of full admiral on 17 July 2023, as he started in the position.

-While a commodore, Blount was awarded the Legion of Merit in the degree of officer by the President of the United States "in recognition of meritorious, gallant and distinguished services during coalition operations in the field".
+Blount has been awarded the Naval Long Service and Good Conduct Medal with two clasps.
+While a commodore, Blount was awarded the Legion of Merit in the degree of officer by the President of the United States "in recognition of meritorious, gallant, and distinguished services during coalition operations in the field".

-Blount was appointed Knight Commander of the Order of the Bath (KCB) in the 2023 New Year Honours.
+Blount was appointed a Companion of the Order of the Bath (CB) in the 2018 New Year Honours, and promoted to a Knight Commander of the Order of the Bath (KCB) in the 2023 New Year Honours.

+Personal life

+In 2007, Blount married Deborah.
+She was a police officer.
+Together they have two daughters.